harrymoy/harrymoy.github.io/index.markdown

 layout: home
 ---

 I'm a software engineer working in London for a HealthTech.
-My previous experience is working in FinTech/
+My previous experience is working in FinTech.

 Away from my day job, I angel invest and build products (such as [Nearly](https://www.producthunt.com/products/nearly)).